JamieBort/Portfolio-Website/Revamp2023.md

       _Create a new branch for this._

     - Figure out how to update the "Projects" and "Connect with Me" buttons in the "Bio" section so that they say "Proyectos" and "Conectarte Conmigo" respectively.

       _Create a new branch for this._

+    - Address this `Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received index.html#title:1` error.
+      It is generated when I navigate to the live https://jamiebort.github.io/html/index.html website.

+      _Create a new branch for this._